Afikim: Economy

 Afikim grows bananas, date palms, avocados, olives, subtropical flora, and grains.
 It also engages in aquaculture and dairy farming.
 The kibbutz has 400 cows.
 It operates Afimilk, a dairy equipment company, and Afikim Electric Vehicles, a producer of electric vehicles.
 In the 1980s, Afikim went through an economic crisis and was partially privatized.

 In 2010, Afikim announced its partnership in a half-billion-dollar milk production project in Vietnam.
 The project involved establishing a dairy operation of 30,000 cows to supply 500,000 liters of milk a day, about 40% of Vietnam's present milk consumption.
 Afikim was responsible for all stages of the enterprise, including breeding and preparing land for crops used as feed.
 In addition to a demonstration farm with 174 cows established for educational purposes, a commercial milk farm with 20,000 cows, the TH Milk facility, was built in stages by 2015.
 The milk output per cow is 9,300 liters of milk annually despite tropical conditions.

 Inventions

 The first electronic milk meter, which measures how many liters of milk a cow has produced, was invented at Afikim.
 Other inventions include the pedometer, which counts the number of steps a cow takes, indicating the right time for insemination; AfiFarm, a milking and dairy herd management software program; AfiAct, a fertility detection system; and AfiLab, a device that analyses the components of the milk and detects bacteria.

 Awards and recognition

 In 2009, Assaf Inbari, a writer who grew up on the kibbutz, published Home, a novel based on the history of Afikim.
 It was awarded the 2010 Israel Book Publishers Association's Platinum Prize and was on the shortlist of finalists for the Sapir Prize for Literature.

 In 2011, Afikim Electric Vehicles' Breeze-S scooter won Germany's Red Dot design award in the life science and medicine category.

+Afikim is also the headquarters of the biggest music licensing company in Israel, Artlist, which converted the old community canteen into an office space.